Implementation FAQs

 Performance

-A look beneath the hood of XMPro Charts and Time Series Charts
+A look beneath the hood of XMPro Charts and Time Series Analysis Charts

 Often the first time that users are aware of the components that make up XMPro charts is when they experience slow rendering times.
 This article seeks to explain the structure behind the XMPro charts and the components that impact chart performance.

-The current Time Series Charts use SQL and Azure ADX as data sources.
+The current Time Series Analysis use SQL and Azure ADX as data sources.

 XMPro as an Event Intelligence platform